syncfusion-content/javascript-docs/js/TreeMap/Drill-Down-Support.md

 ### Rendering Treemap with specific drilldown level

-Treemap can be rendered only with the first level.
-After rendering we can drill to other levels.
-But in some scenarios, it must to change the level of initial rendering.
-Based on the specified value to the API, initial level of rendering should be changed.
-You can use the properties,
+Treemap can be rendered with the first level.
+From this level we can drilldown to the next level.
+By using this property drillDownValue and drillDownLevel.
+You can change the initial level of rendering based on the specified value to the property.

 [`drillDownValue`](../api/ejtreemap#members:drilldownvalue) – to get the value of the tree map item to render initially.